-Star Wars: Rise of the Resistance is now open inside Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Florida and will open at Disneyland Park in California on January 17, 2020.
+Star Wars: Rise of the Resistance is now open inside Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Florida and at Disneyland Park in California.
 After years of anticipation for this groundbreaking new attraction, guests will now become heroes of the Resistance in a climactic battle with the First Order.
 Learn more about this amazing attraction below.

 1 – Grand Opening Celebration